-Name of Sub- Fund Dynamic Leaders Fund Fund Type Equity Fund Investment Objective Dynamic Leaders Fund aims to achieve capital growth from investing at least 80% of its net assets in a concentrated portfolio of equity and equity related securities of large capitalisation companies listed globally (including in emerging markets from time to time), including, but not limited to, common stocks and depositary receipts.
+Name of Sub- Fund U.S. Small Cap Equity Fund Fund Type Equity Fund Investment Objective U.S. Small Cap Equity Fund aims to make diversified investments by investing at least 70% of its net assets in equity and equity related securities of smaller capitalisation companies covering different sectors of the economy in the U.S. and which are listed on any stock exchange.
+Such equity and equity related securities include common stocks, preferred stocks and depositary receipts.
+The remaining assets of the Sub-Fund may include bonds (which may be below investment grade (i.e. below Baa3 by Moody's or BBB- by Standard & Poor's or Fitch) or unrated) and deposits.
 Investment Policy While the Sub-Fund will invest in accordance with its investment objective and strategy, subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation on the portion of its net assets that may be invested in any one country or sector.
-Hence, the Sub-Fund may invest more than 30% of its net assets in issuers located in the United States.
-The Sub-Fund's investments may be denominated in any currency.
-The Sub-Fund pursues an actively managed investment strategy and uses the MSCI ACWI NR USD index as a benchmark for performance comparison purposes only.
+The Sub-Fund's investments are primarily denominated in U.S. Dollars.
+It is not the intention of the Sub-Fund to invest more than 10% of its net assets in securities issued, or guaranteed, by any single sovereign (including the relevant government, public or local authority) which has a credit rating that is below investment grade (i.e. below Baa3 by Moody's or BBB- by Standard & Poor's or Fitch).
+The Sub-Fund pursues an actively managed investment strategy and uses the Russell 2000 TR USD index as a benchmark for performance comparison purposes only.
 The Investment Manager will invest in an unconstrained manner, relative to the benchmark, under normal market conditions and has the discretion to invest in securities not included in the benchmark.
 From time to time, depending on market conditions and the Investment Manager's forward-looking expectations, the Sub-Fund's investment strategy may invest in a universe of securities that are similar to that of the constituents of and, as a result, have characteristics similar to the benchmark.
-Specific Risk Factors (a) Geographical Concentration Risk: The concentration of the Sub-Fund's investments in securities of issuers located in the United States may result in greater volatility than portfolios which comprise broad-based global investments.
-The value of the Sub-Fund may be more susceptible to adverse events in that region.
-In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Changes resulting from the United Kingdom's exit from the EU Small-Cap / Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk • FDI Risks Emerging Markets Risks Classes available for investment I Acc, I3 Acc, I3 Inc, I7 Acc Investment Manager / Sub- The Investment Manager of the Sub-Fund is Manulife Investment Management (US) LLC, which is regulated by the SEC in the U.S. Investment Manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
+Specific Risk Factors In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Unlisted Securities Risk Natural Resources Sector Risk Small-Cap / Mid-Cap Risks Liquidity and Volatility Risks Taxation Risk • FDI Risks Classes available for investment AA, AA Acc, I, I Acc, I3, I3 Acc, I5 Acc, I5 (EUR) Acc, I5 (GBP) Acc, I5 (CHF) Acc, I6 Acc, I6 (EUR) Acc, I6 (GBP) Acc, I6 (CHF) Acc, W Acc Investment Manager / Sub- The Investment Manager of the Sub-Fund is Manulife Investment Management (US) LLC, which is regulated by the SEC in the U.S. Investment Manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
 There is no Sub-Investment Manager appointed for this Sub-Fund.